Who we are & what we do

 - We carry out extensive political lobbying, in order to help end some of the worst suffering that animals endure.

-- Our Vegan Challenges enable thousands of people to try cruelty-free living for a month, while getting all the support they need.
-Around half of participants in our Great Vegan Challenge say they will stay vegan and the vast majority plan to reduce their consumption of animal products.
+- Our vegan pledge initiatives enable thousands of people to try cruelty-free living for a month, while getting all the support they need.
+Our follow-up survey showed that around half of participants in our Summer Vegan Pledge intended to stay vegan.
 Every year we send out thousands of free vegan packs, giving people the information they need to adopt an animal-free diet.

 - Our ethical shop provides a vast selection of cruelty-free products, and we attend vegan fairs all over the country.